 There may be no better (or more popular) way to view the fall foliage

-than aboard this rolling state park.
+than aboard the Fall Foliage Brunch Train excursion.
 Chug through piney woods and

 blazing hardwood forests on this East Texas historic train.
 The

 train stops to give travelers time for lunch and a hike then returns

 back down the line for another look at nature's display.
 The entire